 - Youth Protection Training for Volunteer Leaders and Parents- Adults come away with a much clearer awareness of the kinds of abuse, the signs of abuse, and how to respond and report should a situation arise. - Youth Protection Guidelines: Training for Adult Venturing Leaders- Designed to give guidance to the leaders in our teenage coed Venturing program.
-Supervision and relationship issues have a different focus regarding personal safety with this age group. - It Happened to Me-Developed for Cub Scout-age boys from 6 to 10 years old and their parents.
-It addresses the four rules of personal safety: Check first, go with a friend, it's your body, and tell. - A Time to Tell-A video for Boy Scout-age boys from 11 to 14 years old-the target group for most molesters.
-It stresses the three R's of youth protection: Recognize, Resist, and Report. - Personal Safety Awareness for Venturing Developed for youth ages 13 through 20 in the coeducational Venturing program.
+Supervision and relationship issues have a different focus regarding personal safety with this age group. - It Happened to Me-Developed for Cub Scout-age boys and girls from 6 to 10 years old and their parents.
+It addresses the four rules of personal safety: Check first, go with a friend, it's your body, and tell. - A Time to Tell-A video for Scouts BSA-age boys and girls from 11 to 14 years old-the target group for most molesters.
+It stresses the three R's of Youth Protection: Recognize, Resist, and Report. - Personal Safety Awareness for Venturing Developed for youth ages 13 through 20 in the coeducational Venturing program.
 It deals with issues pertinent to this age group.